Stuffed jalapenos peppers and more…

 Add the Hidden Valley Ranch Dressing, Tony Chachere’s Creole Seasoning and mix well.

-After the peppers are seeded, cleaned and dried fill the hallow side with the cream cheese.
-Wrap bacon around it and keep in place with a tooth pick.
+After the peppers are seeded, cleaned, and dried fill the hallow side with the cream cheese.
+Wrap bacon around it and keep it in place with a toothpick.
 Do not poke all the way thru the peppers.

 Place on aluminum foil and place on the grill for 20 to 25 minutes.
 The bacon has to be golden brown.

 * Shrimps, bacon can be added as well as shredded cheddar cheese or Mexican cheese mix.